-As the County's largest employer, with more than 11,000 employees, including full-time staff, part-time staff and substitutes, FBISD serves more than 78,000 students and their families.
-Our diversity can be seen in the many nationalities, ethnicities and languages represented, and further strengthens our team.
-FBISD is comprised of 81 campuses: 11 high schools, 15 middle schools, 51 elementary schools and four specialized campuses, all equipped to handle students' academic, vocational and extracurricular needs.
+As Fort Bend County's largest employer, with more than 11,000 employees, including full-time and part-time staff and substitutes, FBISD serves more than 78,000 students and their families.
+Our diversity can be seen in the many nationalities, ethnicities and languages represented, and our diversity further strengthens our team.
+FBISD is comprised of 82 campuses: 11 high schools, 15 middle schools, 51 elementary schools and five specialized campuses, all equipped to handle students' academic, vocational and extracurricular needs.

 We know that without you and the thousands of other District employees, none of this would be possible; our staff remains our greatest investment.
-We encourage you to invest in yourself as well by seeking opportunities to build your gifts and talents and advance on your individual career pathway.
+We encourage you to invest in yourself as well by seeking opportunities to build your gifts and talents and advance your career pathway.
 You are also encouraged to take advantage of employee benefits so that you can continue to take care of yourself.
 You are valued!

 As you review this handbook, please make note of key areas that will help make your experience with us enjoyable.
-Please keep in mind that not all District policies and procedures are included in this handbook, but those that are have been summarized for your convenience.
+Please keep in mind that not all District policies and procedures are included in this handbook, but those that have been are summarized for your convenience.
 Suggestions for additions and improvements are welcome and may be sent to the Human Resources Department.